 We’ve paddled down a stream and stopped at various spots to try our luck.
-Among the region’s waterfowl is the 1.6-meter-tall jabiru stork, white but for a red neck and black head, and the symbol of the Pantanal.
-Other birds we see are kingfishers, toucans and owls.
+Among the region’s waterfowl is the 1.6-meter-tall jabiru stork, white but for a red neck and a black head, and the symbol of the Pantanal.
+Other birds we see are kingfishers, toucans, and owls.
 Although we watch capybaras and giant otters enjoying the water scene, the piranhas appear to have gone out for lunch themselves.

 By the time our stomachs start to grumble we finally hit gold and reel in one piranha after the other.
 Our lunch is going to be a feast.

 We paddle to the shore where we kindle a wood fire and scale, gut, and slice the piranhas.
 The offal, which we throw into the stream, attracts a caiman that moves as close as one meter from us – a tad too close, as far as I’m concerned.

 Pablo doesn’t chase it away but watches the reptile’s movements from the corner of his eye and bribes it to stay put by sharing part of our lunch.